Best Time to Visit Cornwall Coast Path and Ocean

 Summer is by far the most popular season for visiting Cornwall.
 The weather is warm, there’s less chance of rain, and beach towns boom.
 This popularity also means crowds and higher prices for lodging.

-Summer is a great time to try your hand at surfing, go for a hike, or take in an outdoor show at the oceanside Minack Theatre
+Summer is a great time to try your hand at surfing, take a walk on coastal hiking trails, or enjoy an outdoor show at the oceanside Minack Theatre.

 Minack Theatre

 If you’re able to avoid UK school breaks when you plan your Cornwall trip, you’ll have the best chance at lower crowds.
-August is the peak for school holidays and fine weather.
+June and early July often have warm weather while UK families are still finishing the school year.
+By comparison, August is the peak for school holidays and the best weather, which means peak crowds in Cornwall.

 Traveling to Cornwall by car gets especially crowded during school holidays.
 If driving, try to stick to early morning or late in the day to limit the time you spend stuck in traffic.